ScotRob77/CatchLoki/README.md

 # Features
 ## Existing Features
 ### Title
-* Uses a well known Norse mythology and Avengers character, so the game title is instantly recognisable.
+Uses a well known Norse mythology and Avengers character, so the game title is instantly recognisable.

 ![Title](assets/images/README/catchLokiTitle.jpg)

 ### Rules
-* Tells the user how to play the game in a fun and challenging way
+Tells the user how to play the game in a fun and challenging way

 ![Rules image](assets/images/README/catchLokiRules.jpg)

 ### Game buttons
-* There are 3 game buttons giving the user the opportunity to try harder levels
+There are 3 game buttons giving the user the opportunity to try harder levels

 ![Game buttons](assets/images/README/catchLokiButtons.jpg)

 ### Characters
-* The home screen starts with 6 Thor characters.
+The home screen starts with 6 Thor characters.
 When the game starts the characters disappear and reappear with one of them as Loki

 ![Characters](assets/images/README/catchLokiCharacters.jpg)
 ![Loki](assets/images/README/catchLokiCharacters2.jpg)

 ### Score
-* A score tallies up as the game is played
+A score tallies up as the game is played

 ![Score](assets/images/README/catchLokiScore.jpg)

-* A message appears depending on how the user has done
+A message appears depending on how the user has done.

+### If the user has lost

 ![Loser message](assets/images/README/catchLokiLose.jpg)

+### If the user has won

 ![Winner message](assets/images/README/catchLokiWin.jpg)

 ### Reset button
-* Once the game has finished a reset button appears taking the user back to the home page.
+Once the game has finished a reset button appears, which when pressed, takes the user back to the home page.

 ![Reset button](assets/images/README/catchLokiReset.jpg)

 ### Future features